kevnhortn/kevnhortn/README.md

 ### Hi, I'm Kevin Horton. :v:

 I'm a front-end developer, writer, and teller of honest stories based in North Carolina.
 I specialize in HTML Email Development and Web Development with a keen eye for design.
-Constantly learning, I enjoy building and designing things that provide value to the world around us using HTML, CSS, SASS, and JavaScript.
+Constantly learning, I enjoy building and designing experiences that provide value to the world around us using HTML, CSS, SASS, and JavaScript.

 > "Make it work, then make it better." - A very cool person